chriskrycho/v5.chriskrycho.com/site/journal/2020/Notes on Thoughtbots Stop Using Any.md

 }
 ```

-This is a great improvement![^2] However, I feel obliged to note that instead of the or `||` operator in their `any` example, it’s worth reaching for the nullish coalescing `??` operator, which treats `0`, `""`, etc. differently than `undefined` and `null`!
+This is a great improvement![^2] However, I feel obliged to note that instead of the or `||` operator in their `any` example, it’s worth reaching for the [nullish coalescing `??` operator][nc], which treats `0`, `""`, etc. differently than `undefined` and `null`!
 Now, the second example is still better code, and we don’t even *need* it in that case, but nullish coalescing is a great tool to have in your toolbox.
 You can imagine that in the case where the `User` argument here *was* optional—perhaps as part of some other set of arguments, or because you were dealing with untrusted data, that it would still be useful:

 ```ts
 interface User {